MOD Lyneham: Closure of RAF station

+The decision to close RAF Lyneham was made in 2009, with all functions and aircraft relocated to RAF Brize Norton.
 With the transfer of military units and personnel to Brize Norton complete, around 1,000 members of military and civilian staff remained on site, gradually reducing in numbers until RAF Lyneham closed entirely, on 31 December 2012.
-All military flying operations from RAF Lyneham ceased on 30 September 2011, at which point the station's air traffic control unit closed.
-Following the cessation of flights, the RAF Lyneham Flying Club moved to Cotswold Airport.
+Military flying operations from RAF Lyneham ceased on 30 September 2011, at which point the station's air traffic control unit closed.

 A stone memorial commemorating the RAF's use of the station for over 70 years was unveiled on 1 June 2012.
 All remaining RAF Lyneham personnel left the station by December 2012.